Research

 Research has fueled our work since the very beginning.
 From developing the world’s first home dialysis program to introducing revolutionary new treatments, our progress is rooted in the pioneering work of doctors and scientists.

-Dr. Jonathan Himmelfarb, director of the Kidney Research Institute.
+Dr. Ian de Boer, director of the Kidney Research Institute.

 Why is kidney research so important?

-Twenty-six million adult Americans have kidney disease.
+Thirty million adult Americans have kidney disease.
 That’s more than one in ten.
-Some 400,000 of them are on dialysis.
-If current trends continue, there will be more than 2 million dialysis patients in the U.S. in 2030.
+About 468,000 of them are on dialysis.
+If current trends continue, there will be more than 1.25 million patients with kidney failure in the U.S. in 2030.

 For reasons we don’t fully understand, cardiovascular disease is more frequent in people with chronic kidney disease.
 Most chronic kidney disease patients will not need to go on dialysis, because they are more likely to die from vascular disease first.
 We have no proven current therapies to lower cardiovascular risk in chronic kidney disease patients.